Electron transport chain: Complex III

 When electron transfer is reduced (by a high membrane potential or respiratory inhibitors such as antimycin A), Complex III may leak electrons to molecular oxygen, resulting in superoxide formation.

-This complex is inhibited by dimercaprol (British Antilewisite, BAL), Napthoquinone and Antimycin.
+This complex is inhibited by dimercaprol (British Anti-Lewisite, BAL), naphthoquinone and antimycin.

 Complex IV

 In Complex IV (cytochrome c oxidase; EC 1.9.3.1), sometimes called cytochrome AA3, four electrons are removed from four molecules of cytochrome c and transferred to molecular oxygen (O_{2}) and four protons, producing two molecules of water.
 The complex contains coordinated copper ions and several heme groups.
 At the same time, eight protons are removed from the mitochondrial matrix (although only four are translocated across the membrane), contributing to the proton gradient.
 The exact details of proton pumping in Complex IV are still under study.
 Cyanide is an inhibitor of Complex IV.

 Coupling with oxidative phosphorylation

 According to the chemiosmotic coupling hypothesis, proposed by Nobel Prize in Chemistry winner Peter D. Mitchell, the electron transport chain and oxidative phosphorylation are coupled by a proton gradient across the inner mitochondrial membrane.
 The efflux of protons from the mitochondrial matrix creates an electrochemical gradient (proton gradient).
 This gradient is used by the F_{O}F_{1} ATP synthase complex to make ATP via oxidative phosphorylation.
 ATP synthase is sometimes described as Complex V of the electron transport chain.
 The F_{O} component of ATP synthase acts as an ion channel that provides for a proton flux back into the mitochondrial matrix.
 It is composed of a, b and c subunits.
 Protons in the inter-membrane space of mitochondria first enter the ATP synthase complex through an a subunit channel.
 Then protons move to the c subunits.
 The number of c subunits determines how many protons are required to make the F_{O} turn one full revolution.
 For example, in humans, there are 8 c subunits, thus 8 protons are required.
 After c subunits, protons finally enter the matrix through an a subunit channel that opens into the mitochondrial matrix.
 This reflux releases free energy produced during the generation of the oxidized forms of the electron carriers (NAD^{+} and Q) with energy provided by O_{2}.
-The free energy is used to drive ATP synthesis, catalyzed by the F_{1} component of the complex.

-Coupling with oxidative phosphorylation is a key step for ATP production.
+The free energy is used to drive ATP synthesis, catalyzed by the F_{1} component of the complex.Coupling with oxidative phosphorylation is a key step for ATP production.
 However, in specific cases, uncoupling the two processes may be biologically useful.
 The uncoupling protein, thermogenin—present in the inner mitochondrial membrane of brown adipose tissue—provides for an alternative flow of protons back to the inner mitochondrial matrix.
 Thyroxine is also a natural uncoupler.
 This alternative flow results in thermogenesis rather than ATP production.